-You can simply enjoy a slice of this cake on its own at teatime.
+You can simply enjoy a slice of this vegan apple cake on its own at teatime or with coffee.

-But if you want to make it into more of a dessert, then it's nice served with some custard or some vegan vanilla ice cream.
+But if you want to make it into more of a dessert, then it's also delicious served with some custard or some vegan vanilla ice cream.

-Keep leftovers in a tin and use within three days.
+Keep leftovers in a cake tin or other airtight container and use within three days.

 Try our French inspired Vegan Apple Tart

 Learn how to make a Vegan Apple Strudel from scratch

 Or have a go at this Apple Curry!

 Vegan Apple Cake

 - 3 ¼ cups (400 g) cooking apples sliced for applesauce